terryum/awesome-deep-learning-papers/README.md

 If you have any suggestions (missing papers, new papers, key researchers or typos), please feel free to edit and pull a request.
 (Please read the [contributing guide](https://github.com/terryum/awesome-deep-learning-papers/blob/master/Contributing.md) for further instructions, though just letting me know the title of papers can also be a big contribution to us.)

+(Update) You can download all top-100 papers with [this python code](https://github.com/terryum/awesome-deep-learning-papers/blob/master/fetch_papers.py).
+Thanks, [doodhwala](https://github.com/doodhwala)! + Can anyone contribute the code for obataining the statistics of the authors of Top-100 papers?

 ## Table of Contents

 * [Understanding / Generalization / Transfer](#understanding--generalization--transfer)